‘Little Women: LA’ Stars Terra Jole and Elena Gant Get Together To Entertain Their Fans

 — XPRNC (@realxprnc) August 30, 2017

 Are you a fan of the show?
 Leave your comments, thoughts, and opinions below.
-For those who can’t get enough, The Inquisitr shared that Briana Rene, Tonya Banks, and Christy McGinity currently appear, along with their partners, on the Little Women: LA spinoff Couples Retreat.
+For those who can’t get enough, the Inquisitr shared that Briana Rene, Tonya Banks, and Christy McGinity currently appear, along with their partners, on the Little Women: LA spinoff Couples Retreat.
 The series is airing on Wednesday’s at 9 p.m.
 ET on the Lifetime Channel.

 [Featured Image by Lifetime Channel]